dhruv-ahuja/Password-Manager-GO/README.md

 # Introduction
-### `NOTE: The project should NOT be used to store sensitive data of any kind in real life. `
+### `NOTE: The application should NOT be used to store sensitive data of any kind in real life. `

 This is my first project in Go, a password manager application.
 A humble attempt at execution of an idea I've had for some time now.
 The application can save, view, edit and delete credentials.
 You can add multiple credentials for a single website.
 A simplistic textual interface is used to get things done.